 This project involves ethics, social-political philosophy and environmental politics.
 I consider questions about collective responsibility for climate change.
 I am primarily interested in the limits of individual responsibility to address climate change, the possibility of collective responsibility (especially for governments and institutes of higher learning), and how to identify collectives that bear such responsibility.
 I am especially interested in the evolving fossil fuel divestment movement.
 I intentionally published my work in different venues to reach a wide range of audiences: students, philosophers, and academics generally concerned with environmental issues.

-Some of my published work on this project explores arguments against direct duties to address climate change, ways of thinking about shared responsibility, and the barriers and potential for climate change research at universities and colleges.
-I have also published work relevant to this project in the NY Times (with Aaron Jaffe) and in a forthcoming textbook chapter in College Ethics (2nd Ed.
-OUP).
+Some of my published work on this project explores arguments against direct duties (Ethics, Policy & Environment) to address climate change, ways of thinking about shared responsibility (Environmental Values), and the barriers and potential (Journal of Cleaner Production) for climate change research at universities and colleges.
+My work in this area has been cited by the IPCC and by a Cambridge University self study on their decision to divest from fossil fuels.
+I have also published work relevant to this project in the NY Times (with Aaron Jaffe) and as a chapter in College Ethics (2nd Ed.
+Oxford University Press).

 Papers in progress for this project include questions about climate hypocrisy and structural injustice, the privatization of responsibility and the enclosure of environmental commons.